discordeno/discordeno/website/docs/examples/reactionroles.md

 If you want, you can disable the `desired properties` with the `defaultDesiredPropertiesValue` option in the createBot object, it isn't recommended but it's there to allow the developer to choose, keep in mind this will give you a warning in the console when you run the bot and memory/cpu usage WILL be higher.
 :::

-If we try again now we'll finally see our message and in the our 3 buttons.
-But there is a problem, if we click any of the buttons we just created like the "Add" button, they won't do anything!!
-This is normal, we did not put any code in place to handle them but now we have to discuss another thing: reacting to users' interactions beyond just commands
+If we try again now we'll finally see our message with 3 buttons.
+But if we click any of the buttons, they don't do anything!
+This is expected, since we did not write any code to handle buttons.
+So let's talk about how to react to users' interactions beyond just commands

 ### Handling interaction beyond commands